confluentinc/schema-registry-workshop/README.md

 ## Exercise 2: Schemas with REST
 In this exercise we'll design an Avro schema, register it in the Confluent Schema Registry, produce and consume events using this schema, and then modify the schema in compatible and incompatible ways.

+0. Start up the Docker environment by running `docker-compose up -d` from the project root directory.

 1. Check out the `data/movies-json.js` file.
 It schema looks something like this: